 Once your child’s clinical team determines a histrelin acetate implant is the right treatment for your child, they will help your family schedule the procedure.

-Most children can have the implant placed at an outpatient appointment with the Division of Pediatric General, Thoracic and Fetal Surgery.
-This will be done at CHOP’s Philadelphia campus, and patients can typically go home that same day.
+Most children can have the implant placed as an outpatient appointment with the Division of Pediatric General, Thoracic and Fetal Surgery.
+This will be done at CHOP’s Philadelphia campus, and patients go home that same day.

 Arrival and preparation